 Several factors have to considered during the installation of split air conditioner.

 The indoor unit of split AC must be installed on a wall strong enough to hold the unit’s weight.

 The indoor unit of split AC requires at least 15 cm of open space surrounding its top and sides for proper air flow.

 Appropriate installation height from ground

-The indoor unit of split AC should be mounted at a height of 7-8 feet above the ground for adequate cooling inside the room
+Mount the indoor unit of split AC at a height of 7-8 feet above the ground for adequate cooling inside the room

 Correct tilt angle of indoor unit

 While fixing the aluminum bracket on wall make sure that the bracket is given a slight tilt angle, so that the indoor unit of split AC, when fitted is also at a slight angle to enable unrestricted flow of the condensed water from the drain pipe.

 For proper cooling, mount the indoor and outdoor units of split AC at location away from direct sunlight and water.
 Install the outdoor unit of split AC in open space so that there is no hindrance to the heat dissipated from the condenser.

 The outdoor unit of split AC must be placed on a flat and rigid surface.
 This unit contains key components of split AC like compressor, condenser, fan motor etc. If the unit is not on a flat surface then it will vibrate excessively, which can lead to the breakage of copper pipes, coolant leakage and compressor/condenser damage.
 Further, the vibrating unit makes lots of noise which could disturb you and your neighbors.